-After you’ve defined the project objectives and goals, you can then determine the project's scope.
+After you’ve defined the project objectives and goals, you can then determine.
 The scope will allow you to clearly define all activities and resources that are needed to achieve the specified objectives and goals.

 So, remember, if you don’t have clear goals and objectives, your project is most likely to fail.

 Don’t ignore any activity, as small as it seems, because the monitoring and control of the project depend on the fulfillment of these activities.
-You will track the whole project's progress based on the progress of the tasks.
+You will track the whole projects progress based on the progress of these tasks.

-When you have a due date for each task, try to identify how much time it will take to complete each of these tasks.
-Ask questions like “How much time for the team members is this task going to take?”.
+Now that you know what every task implies in terms of resources, is time to estimate duration and cost for each activity.
+You already have a due date for each task, so try to identify how much time it will take to complete each of these tasks.
+Ask questions like “How much time of the team members is this task going to take?”.
 With the duration of all tasks and the additional resources needed in mind, estimate a cost for each activity.

-You need to have clarity on how much the total project is going to cost so you can measure whether it was successful or not at the end.
-Having a cost per activity allows you to easily control the performance of the whole project, and make decisions based on what’s working on and what is not.
+You need to have clarity on how much the total project is going to cost, so you can measure, in the end, if it was successful or not.
+Having a cost per activity, allows you to easily control the performance of the whole project, and make decisions based on what’s working and what is not.

 What isn’t measured can’t be managed.
 So if you want to properly manage your project and ensure a successful outcome, you need to measure as much as you can.
 Having a tool or software would be helpful since it will automatically measure items like time progress or money investments.